land due diligence

 3. Property Taxes

-Whatever the situation, make sure you're aware of this cost because it will be your obligation to pay it for as long as you own the property.
+Understanding this cost is crucial because it will remain your responsibility for as long as you own the property.

 4. Public Utilities

-If a property doesn't have access to one or more of these common public utilities (water, sewer, electric, gas, phone), the property may not be an ideal candidate for building a dwelling.
+If a property doesn't have access to essential public utilities like water, sewer, electricity, gas, or phone service, it may not be an ideal candidate for construction.

 Granted, some alternatives can be sought if the owner is willing to pay the price (septic systems, well water, solar energy, propane tanks, etc.), but if these obstacles exist, you'll want to know about them before you buy.